 Depending upon where you live, the water pressure can vary greatly.
 This is because your home water supply comes in from the municipal supply lines which provide different levels of pressure in different areas.
 This can create problems, as the PSI (pounds per square inch) rating can range from as low as 20 to as high as 100.

-The pressure you require will be dependent on the size of your house, the arrangement of your piping (bends slow the water down) and the amount of hot water you use – a 6 bedroom townhouse will need higher incoming pressure than a small bungalow.
-However, for most properties the incoming water pressure should never be over 75 PSI.
-With the consensus placing the ideal flow at 50 PSI – most pressure regulators are set at this level.
+The pressure you require will be dependent on the size of your house, the arrangement of your piping (bends slow the water down) and the amount of hot water you use; a 6 bedroom townhouse will need higher incoming pressure than a small bungalow.

 How to Test Water Pressure